Pages created and updated by

 Since this is about SPICE itself, rather than any

-particular version, such as PSpice or LTSpice,
+particular version, such as PSpice or LTspice,

 the information is very widely applicable.